tkerby/flipperzero-firmware-wPlugins/README.md

 - [ ] Add more interval options, or make the intervals continuously adjustable instead of discrete.
 - [ ] Enable interval delays for playlists.
 For example, turning on a light (playlist index 1), then 4 hours later turning it off (playlist index 2), and run that at another arbitrary interval.
 This can include custom playlist keys.
 - [ ] More visual feedback of current transmission (like `SubGHz Playlist`).
 - [ ] Add option to select relative or precise intervals.
-Intervals are currently relative (if the interval is 10 seconds, and the transmission takes 2 seconds, next TX will be 22 seconds later).
+Intervals are currently relative (from initial start, if the interval is 10 seconds, and the transmission takes 2 seconds, next TX will be 22 seconds later).